blueish9/redux-dispatcher/README.md

 const mapDispatchToAC = {
     // type = "profile/FETCH_PROFILE"
-    // if the action doesn't depend on parameters, you can just write an object like this
+    // if the action doesn't depend on parameters, you can just write a plain object
     fetchProfile: {loading: true},

     // if not explicitly specified, the action type will be automatically set: type = "profile/UPDATE_PROFILE"